mallowlabs/sensu-yammer-handler/README.md

       }
     }

+If you want to use yammer handler as a default handler.
+You can use Sensu handler sets.
+Put below file to ```/etc/sensu/conf.d/handlers/default.json

+    {
+      "handlers": {
+        "default": {
+          "type": "set",
+          "handlers": ["yammer"]
+        }
+      }
+    }

 ### How to get Yammer group_id

 1. Access to target Yammer Group.
 2. Check the URL.
 Extract ```feedId=xxxxx```
 3. xxxxx is your group_id.

 ### How to get Yammer access_token